 Note that updating the default masking or tokenization algorithm assigned to a domain only impacts algorithm assignments made by future profiling job executions, it does not have any immediate affect on algorithm assignments in existing rule sets.

 Managing classifiers

 Classifier instances define the logic that the ASDD profiler uses to identify sensitive information.
-For an overview of classifiers and related concepts, refer to Discovering Your Sensitive Data.
-Each classifier instance is based on a classifier framework that implements the recognition logic.
+Refer to Discovering Your Sensitive Data for an overview of classifiers and related concepts.